openlibhums/imports/docs/source/import_export_update.rst

 .. [#] The Janeway ID should only be populated when updating a record that already exists in Janeway.
 These IDs are allocated by the system and can not be set by the user.
 .. [#] Using a character encoding other than UTF-8 can cause bugs during imports or updates. (`What is character encoding?`_).
 These apps save CSVs with UTF-8 by default: OpenRefine, LibreOffice, Google Sheets, and Apple Numbers.
 However!
 If you use Microsoft Excel, keep in mind some versions don't automatically create CSV files with UTF-8 character encoding.
 This may cause punctuation and special characters to be garbled on import.
 So, when saving, look for the 'CSV (UTF-8)' option in the drop-down box.
-.. [#] Janeway doesn't yet support italics inside article titles.
-If your article title contains the title of a work, please use quotation marks.
 .. [#] Support for licence URLs will be added in future.
 .. [#] You can use conventional names like 'English' or 'Catalan' as well as three-letter language codes like 'eng' or 'cat'.
 Only one language per article.
 See `ISO 639 on Wikipedia`_.
 .. [#] For author fields, running an update will only update what is called the 'frozen author' record for this article--that is, the author's information at the time of article submission (or first import).
 This information is separate from information tied to that person's Janeway account.